earobinson95/emilyarobinson--blogdownSite/content/authors/admin/_index.md

 ---
 authors:
 - Emily A. Robinson
 bio: Ph.D.
-Student at University of Nebraska - Lincoln & Statistical Consultant at the SC3L Desk
+Candidate at University of Nebraska - Lincoln & Statistical Consultant at the SC3L Desk
 education:
   courses:
   - course: Ph.D. in Statistics